Service opportunities and forms

 Request contact from Bridging the Gap form – Request Contact from an AA member

-District 11 is looking for a volunteer to attend/conduct a weekly meeting at the Belknap County Jail.
+District 11 may be seeking volunteers to attend/conduct a weekly meeting at the Belknap County Jail.
 If someone was an inmate they have to be out for 1 year before they are allowed to come in as a volunteer.
 For more information please contact us at webmaster@nhaadistrict11.net or please ask your GSR – General Service Representative of your AA Group for more information.
+2021-2022 update: Please contact your GSR to see if this volunteer opportunity is still available.

 The AA Prison Pre-Release program is similar to Bridging the Gap but for men and women who are getting out of incarceration